MIT offers an optional vision plan through EyeMed Vision Care that covers the cost of eyeglasses or contact lenses.

 When you enroll in the plan, you can obtain services either through EyeMed's network of providers (MIT is part of the "Select" network) or through an independent service provider.
 You generally will receive a higher level of reimbursement if you obtain services within the EyeMed network.
 Compare in-network and out-of-network reimbursement levels with the Vision Plan Comparison Chart and Vision Plan Rate Chart below to decide if the plan makes sense for you.

-You are eligible for vision plan coverage if you are paid by MIT (unless Postdoctoral Fellow), are appointed to work at MIT for at least three months (a postdoctoral fellow must have a fellowship appointment of at least nine months), and work at least 50% of the normal full-time work schedule.
+You are eligible for vision plan coverage if you are paid by MIT (unless Postdoctoral Fellow), are appointed to work at MIT for at least three months (a postdoctoral fellow must have a fellowship appointment of at least three months), and work at least 50% of the normal full-time work schedule.